 China bans effeminate content from video games

-“Sissifying” or “unmanly” content and the “glorification of money” are banned in Chinese video .
-The Chinese government stressed this in a meeting with representatives of the domestic games industry on Wednesday night, attended by major corporations NetEase and , among others.
+“Sissifying” or “unmanly” content and the “glorification of money” are banned in Chinese .
+The Chinese government stressed this in a meeting with representatives of the domestic industry on Wednesday night, attended by major corporations NetEase and , among others.

 By “effeminacy” is meant primarily androgynous aesthetics, Professor Geng Song of the University of Hong Kong told the AFP news agency.
 Beijing fears that “effeminate men are physically weak and emotionally unstable” and cannot properly defend their country.